Simon Armitage

 Simon Robert Armitage (born 26 May 1963) is an English poet, playwright, musician and novelist.
 He was appointed Poet Laureate on 10 May 2019.
 He is professor of poetry at the University of Leeds.

 He has published over 20 collections of poetry, starting with Zoom! in 1989.
-Many of his poems concern his home town in West Yorkshire; these are collected in Magnetic Field: The Marsden Poems.
-He has translated classic poems including the Odyssey, the Alliterative Morte Arthure, Pearl, and Sir Gawain and the Green Knight.
+Many of his poems concern his home town of Marsden in West Yorkshire; these are collected in Magnetic Field: The Marsden Poems.
+He has translated classic poems including the Alliterative Morte Arthure, Pearl, and Sir Gawain and the Green Knight, and has dramatised the Odyssey.
 He has written several travel books including Moon Country and Walking Home: Travels with a Troubadour on the Pennine Way.
 He has edited poetry anthologies including one on the work of Ted Hughes.
 He has participated in numerous television and radio documentaries, dramatisations, and travelogues.

 Early life and education

-Armitage was born in Huddersfield, West Riding of Yorkshire, and grew up in the village of Marsden, where his family still live.
+Armitage was born on 26 May 1963 in Huddersfield, West Riding of Yorkshire, and grew up in the village of Marsden, where his family still live.
 He has an older sister, Hilary.
 His father Peter was a former electrician, probation officer and firefighter who was well known locally for writing plays and pantomimes for his all-male panto group, The Avalanche Dodgers.

 He wrote his first poem aged 10 as a school assignment.
 Armitage first studied at Colne Valley High School, Linthwaite, and went on to study geography at Portsmouth Polytechnic.
 He was a postgraduate student at the University of Manchester, where his MA thesis concerned the effects of television violence on young offenders.
 Finding himself jobless after graduation, he decided to train as a probation officer, like his father before him.
 Around this time he began writing poetry more seriously, though he continued to work as a probation officer in Greater Manchester until 1994.